Increased Streaming Content & New Devices Drive the Need for Wi-Fi 6

 When deciding when to consider a network upgrade, network operators need to calculate the cost/benefit of upgrading to 802.11ax.
 The new Wi-Fi 6 access points improve performance and efficiency beyond 802.11ac networks even without the use of 802.11ax devices.
 By upgrading now, businesses can deliver more simultaneous video streams, and support more concurrent users and devices than before.

-The standard will be ratified in late 2020, and factors include the availability of equipment and support and the population of Wi-Fi 6 devices.
+Factors recently ratified include the availability of equipment and support and the population of Wi-Fi 6 devices.
 Other factors include:

 - Client and ecosystem support including standards ratification and interoperability support

 - Backward compatibility with legacy devices and systems